 Price: YnM blankets are more expensive than unweighted blankets, but they are significantly less expensive than many other weighted brands.

 Below are some of the cons we discovered:

 Design: Some users feel the individually sewn pockets should be smaller to prevent shifting of the beads to one side.
 We did not notice any shifting.
 And accordingly, many customers are pleased with YnM’s weight distribution, feeling there is more than enough division to keep the pellets (and their weight) spread evenly.

 Heat: Some customers find the original YnM too hot.
 Fortunately, the company responded to customer feedback about overheating and now offers a cooler bamboo-fiber blanket.

 Smell: We saw some complaints about a strong chemical smell upon arrival, but this might have to do with the outer plastic bag that is used for shipping.
 And even those who did notice an unpleasant odor, found the smell dissipated after a few days of airing out.

 YnM’s blankets for adults come in 12-, 15-, and 20-pound weights.
 They are available in a variety of sizes to accommodate twin-, full-, queen-, and king-sized mattresses.

-The company website offers a clear and helpful infographic that shows the coverage you’ll get from different blanket sizes.
+The company website offers clear and helpful information that shows the coverage you’ll get from different blanket sizes.
 Some customers discovered the blanket they ordered was much smaller than they expected.

-To avoid disappointment, read our section about choosing the right size and weight, and take a good look at the company’s infographic before you buy.
+To avoid disappointment, read our section below about choosing the right size and weight.

 YnM has a special line of smaller-sized blankets for children.
 Children’s blankets are available in 5-, 7-, and 10-pound weights.
 The 5-pound blanket measures 36″ x 48″, and the 7- and 10-pound blankets measure 41″ x 60″.
 To get a good fit for your child, see our section on choosing the right size and weight.